forestryio/forestry.io/hugo/content/docs/faqs/forestry-files.md

 menu:
   faqs:
     parent: FAQs
-    weight: 9
+    weight: 1

 ---
-## Why did you add a `.forestryio` file?
-We add a file called `.forestryio` to the root of your project.

-This file notifies Forestry that you have previously published to this location and that it is safe to publish to this location again.

 ## Why did you add a `.forestry` folder?
 We add a folder called `.forestry` to the root of your project with the [code configuration](/docs/settings/config-files/) of your site.

 This enables developers to edit the configuration of the CMS in their local environment, and keep changes to the configuration in version control.